Deep Learning for Micro-expression Recognition: A Survey: Deep networks for MER

-Furthermore, inspiblack by Inception structure, a hybrid feature (HyFeat) block \cite{verma2019hinet} was introduced to capture the local contextual information of expressive regions.
-Firstly, two different scaled conv filters are utilised to preserve the domain knowledge features for expressive regions.
-Then, other two conv filters with smaller receptive fields was employed to capture the enriched features of edge variations.
-Deep networks may neglect micro-level features due to the pooling operation and progressive convolution.
-Instead of employing deep dense networks, papers \cite{verma2019learnet,verma2020non} used HyFeat blocks to perpetuate prominent features of facial expressions and enhances the discriminability by applying multi-scaled conv filters without pooling operation.

-The traditional CNN with sliding convolutional kernels cannot effectively obtain the structure of image entity attributes.
-Hinton et al. proposed a Capsule Neural Network (CapsNet) \cite{sabour2017dynamic} to better model hierarchical relationships through "capsules".
-The key design of capsule is the routing procedure combining lower-level features as higher-level features shown as .
-Several works~\cite{van2019capsulenet,liu2020offset,yu2020ice} combined CNN or GAN with CapsNet to explore part-whole relationships on face to promote MER performance.

-Considering the fact that CNN with more convolutional layers has stronger representation ability, but easy to overfit on small-scale datasets, paper \cite{xia2019spatiotemporal} introduced Recurrent Convolutional Network (RCN) which adds recurrent connections within the feed-forward convolutional layers.
-RCN achieved multiple convolutional operations with a shallow architecture though recurrent connections and lower-resolution data.
-To further enhance the representation ability, Xia et .al~\cite{xia2020revealing} integrated RCN with three parameter-free extension modules: wide expansion, shortcut connection and attention unit by a neural architecture search strategy.
+Furthermore, considering the fact that CNN with more convolutional layers has stronger representation ability, but easy to overfit on small-scale datasets, paper \cite{xia2019spatiotemporal} and~\cite{xia2020revealing} introduced Recurrent Convolutional Network (RCN) which achieved a shallow architecture though recurrent connections, as shown in Fig.~\ref{fig:special} (c).